hannahwolahan-lab49/hannahwolahan.github.io/Thought Leadership and IP/Thought Leadership/Contribute Thought Leadership/Create Thought Leadership.md

 ## Step One: Create a new file
 Go to the folder:
+Using the text from Insight_Template.md

 ## Step Two: Add content
 Add content to the file under the following headings.
-Check out the [Markdown Guide](/hannahwolahan.github.io/Contribute/Contribute Guide.md/)
+Check out the [Markdown Guide](/hannahwolahan.github.io/Contribute/Contribute Guide.md/) for help with formatting.

 BY __{author}__
 ON __{date}__
-# Title
+Title
 {Content}

 {content}